mmellado/js4noobs/README.md

 #### while

 the `while` statement takes an expression to check the duration of the loop.
 This is very similar to what we do with the `if` statement.
 In the case of the `while`, the loop will continue until this expression return a true value.
-This means that the code inside thw `while` needs to modify the values in the expression for the condition to ve met eventually.
+This means that the code inside the `while` needs to modify the values in the expression for the condition to be met eventually.

 ```javascript
   var i = 0;